Our world-class team brings two decades of leadership and expertise to imaging.

 “Doing the right thing by the patient -- that’s what we’re all here for.
 To support that, you need quality, reliability, reproducibility and expertise…. and that’s what we’re here to deliver.”

 Cheryl A. Sadow, MD Director of Quality Control

 A consultant for our team since 2009, Cheryl Sadow has extensive experience with multicenter clinical trials that involve radiological response assessment criteria.
-Dr. Sadow is a staff radiologist in the Abdominal Imaging & Intervention Division in the Department of Radiology at Brigham and Women's Hospital.
-She is also the director of genitourinary imaging and the director of the Tumor Metric Service.
+Dr. Sadow is the Chief of the Drugs Trials Unit and a staff radiologist in the Division of Abdominal Imaging and Intervention in the Department of Radiology at Brigham and Women’s Hospital.
 She holds a BA in biological sciences from Harvard University and an MD from the Albert Einstein College of Medicine.

 “Imaging plays an invaluable role in evaluating potential therapeutic agents for a wide variety of diseases.
 Our core strives to provide efficient and accurate image interpretation which is integral to current and future patient care.”

 Trinity Urban, MA, PMP Product Manager

 With more than a decade of experience in medical imaging and clinical trials, Trinity Urban has managed large center research projects across a broad range of therapeutic areas.
 These include oncology, stroke, neurofibromatosis, alcoholism and psychiatric disorders.
 She has developed image analysis and workflow management solutions for both research and clinical trials, and created a suite of online learning modules that teach imaging assessment and other skills to radiologists, image analysts and clinical trial staff.
 Ms. Urban holds a BA in English literature and technical writing from Pennsylvania State University and an MA in biotechnology from Harvard University Extension School.
 She is a certified project management professional (PMP).